actualbudget/actual/docs/Getting-Started/using-actual/settings.md

 ### Export

-Actual is local first, with this, it is possible to export your data from Actual, when you do this you will be given a zip file to download which will contain the SQLLite database along with your budget.
+Actual is local first, with this, it is possible to export your data from Actual, when you do this you will be given a zip file to download which will contain the SQLite database along with your budget.

 ![](/img/using-actual/settings-1.png)